aleszuin/docs/raspberrypigatewaybuild.md

 Make sure that Raspberry Pi’s UART is disconnected from the console and available for programs to use.
 The problem here is that */boot/cmdline.txt* is mounded on a R/O partition, easiest way is to insert the SD card in a computer and edit that file there.
 Remove the text that make reference to the UART i.e.

+update: there is a nice script which will automate the process of removing the UART from the console: https://github.com/lurch/rpi-serial-console

     console=ttyAMA0,115200 kgdboc=ttyAMA0,115200

 run